krathalan/kbh/README.md

 kbh will attempt to sanity check most commands -- for example, `kbh mount` will check to make sure (1) your mount directory exists, and (2) that something isn't already mounted on that directory.

 However, apart from ensuring your configuration is a valid JSON file, kbh will NOT attempt to sanity check any of the values you have put in.
 For example, kbh will NOT check the names you have defined for your repositories are unique.
-For example, if you have two repositories with the same name or two repositories which share an alternative name,

 ## Install